Cross-posted to the EA Forum.

 This post describes cluelessness & its relevance to EA; arguing that for many popular EA interventions we don’t have a clue about the intervention’s overall net impact.

-The second post will examine whether cluelessness is tractable – to what extent we can grow more clueful about an intervention through intentional effort?
+The third post examines whether cluelessness is tractable – to what extent we can grow more clueful about an intervention through intentional effort?

-The third post will discuss what being clueless implies about doing good.
+The fourth post will discuss what being clueless implies about doing good.

 My prior is that cluelessness presents a profound challenge to effective altruism in its current instantiation, and that we need to radically revise our beliefs about doing good such that we prioritize activities that are robust to moral & empirical uncertainty.